Michigan

 10:30-10:45am – Break

-10:45-11:45am – Materials Through a Risk-Based Lens – Matt Begley (OEFFA) and Adam Seitz (QAI)
+10:45-11:45am – Materials Through a Risk-Based Lens – Adam Seitz (QAI)

 Organic certification requires material reviewers to evaluate inputs for compliance with National Organic Program standards.
 On the surface, this can seem straight-forward; is the input on the National List – check; big 3 verification – check; National List restriction verification – check.
 It sounds simple!
 But in practice, material review is often complex, time-consuming, and requires specialized staff resources.
 This session explores some existing and upcoming ACA risk-based material review best practices.
 We’ll also review paradigm-shifting practices already implemented by some certifiers to ensure consistent, defensible, risk-based material review practices.
 Come prepared to start building, expanding, or validating your existing risk-based material review program.